msimerson/mail-dmarc/README.md

 Since DMARC is evolving, this implementation aims to be straight forward and easy to alter and extend.
 The programming style is primarily OO, which carries a small performance penalty but large dividends in maintainability.

-When multiple options are available, such as when sending reports via SMTP or HTTP, calls should be made to the parent Send class, to broker the request.
-When storing reports, calls are made to the Store class, which dispatches to the SQL class.
+When multiple options are available, such as when sending reports via SMTP or HTTP, calls should be made to the parent Send class to broker the request.
+When storing reports, calls are made to the Store class which dispatches to the SQL class.
 The idea is that if someone desired a data store other than those provided by perl's DBI class, they could easily implement their own.
 If you do, please fork it on GitHub and share.

 ## Fast